oicr-softeng/oicr-webdev-webdev.oicr.on.ca/pages/careers.md

 co-op:
   title: "Co-Op Placements"
-  content: "Joseph and his team has hired over 40 Students from the University of Waterloo since 2014.
-As a graduate from the University of Waterloo, he aims to provide co-op students practical experiences and practices that enable students to become useful and effectively, quickly delivering solutions that are often released during their term.
-He seeks students who perform responsibly and effectively with mentorship and team resources to support learning and growth.
+  content: "We aim to provide co-op students practical experiences and practices that enable then to become quickly knowledge and useful, delivering real solutions and deliverables that are valued and used within a web-based software engineering approach to deliver quaility UX software results.
+He seeks students who perform responsibly and effectively with mentorship and team resources to support learning and growth. "
-"

 ---